 Pancakes had never been a thought in my mind to make during the school week until now.
 I looked up a few recipes for sheet pan pancakes and liked this one the best although I still made some changes to it.
 I had fresh raspberries to add to our pancakes for this first recipe but blueberries, chocolate chips or fresh banana slices could also be used.

 Once the pancakes were baked, I sliced them and layered them in between sheets of parchment paper for freezing.
 After they’ve been frozen, individual slices of pancake can be heated quickly in the microwave and topped with the usual maple syrup or even cream cheese and jam or peanut butter.
 I couldn’t believe how easily and quickly this sheet pan pancake baked in the oven and it tastes just like a fluffy buttermilk pancake made on a griddle.
-Be sure and PIN this recipe for all your meal prepping needs.
+Don’t forget to PIN this recipe!

 Sheet Pan Pancakes